 Best Christmas gifts for designers under £100/$125

-Computer Arts magazine offers insight and inspiration for the global design community.
+Our sister magazine Computer Arts offers insight and inspiration for the global design community.
 And it's not just for Christmas either – buy your designer friend a subscription and they'll get a new issue through their door every month.

 Every copy includes in-depth analysis of trends, working practices and business issues, incisive opinions from the design world’s thought leaders, an inspiring roundup of the very best new work from the global design community, profiles of influential agencies, and behind the scenes access to cutting-edge design briefs.
 Plus, there are some ridiculous offers on this holiday season, so now's the time to buy!